Snowdonia Hawkweed Facts

 Snowdonia Hawkweed Distribution, Habitat, and Ecology

-Firstly, the lovely Snowdonia Hawkweed appears to never have had an extensive range of habitation.
-Furthermore, when it was first discovered, it only inhabited seven individual mountain ledges in Wales, in Europe.
+First of all, given that only one specimen appears to exist, the delicately lovely Snowdonia Hawkweed obviously only inhabits an incredibly small range.
+Additionally, it appears that the amazing plant never had an extensive range of habitation.
+Furthermore, when it man first discovered the flowering plant, it only inhabited seven individual mountain ledges in Wales, in Europe.

-Obviously, details about the previous habitat, if any, of the flower, remain unknown.
-It currently only inhabits a rather rocky, quite steep, and north-facing inaccessible mountain cliff.
+Obviously, details about the previous habitat, if any, of the lovely flower, remain unknown.
+That’s because, despite exhaustive research, no evidence of a prior existence anywhere else on the planet exists.
+Quite surprisingly, for the moment, its only known habitat remains quite harsh.
+That’s because it currently only inhabits a very rocky, quite steep, and north-facing inaccessible mountain cliff.